Protein Donut Holes: 58-Calorie Chocolate Cake Donut Holes

 I feel like I’m constantly talking about Swerve these days so if you’ve heard my spill before, carry on.
 I’ve always used stevia and even turned stevia into a high protein powdered sugar in my crunch berries protein donuts recipe.
 But recently, I’ve been using Swerve in both granular and powdered forms.

 These protein donut holes call for Swerve confectioners in the dough itself.
+Just look at how moist the center is below!
 If you don’t have any on hand, you could try the protein powdered sugar I mentioned above or you could add a bit more pudding mix or other thickeners mixed with another low calorie sweetener.

 For the powdered sugar coating, however, it’s going to be a bit more difficult to replicate the true powdered sugar texture with protein powder and granular sugar blended together.
 But even without the perfect powdered sugar exterior, these protein donut holes are still delicious!